James Ede, Author at Exquisite Timepieces

 The GS is also handmade by the most experienced technicians, sports a groundbreaking in-house movement, and a famous but rare overall polishing.
 And to top it off, I get to gaze at the magnificence of her inner workings in a see-through case back when I turn this beauty over.

-I still need to understand why Rolex denies us that.
-So if you’re in the category of watch lovers who prefers to impress themselves rather than others, the Snowflake is waiting for you under the mistletoe.
+If you’re in the category of watch lovers who prefers to impress themselves rather than others, the Snowflake is waiting for you under the mistletoe.

 The Lure of Understated Luxury